flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 2. How to abstract a function to make it more extensible and reusable

 ## Recursive or Iterative Processes
-To make it easier to understand, I'll start by discussing a topic that frontend developers are familiar with – React.
+To make it easier to understand, I'll start by discussing a topic that many frontend developers are familiar with – React.

 ### Recursive Process
 The diff algorithm in React prior to version 16 is a prime example of a recursive process.